 Nutrition & food science

 During development, optimisation and quality control of food or beverages, many samples need to be repetitively processed and measured: the perfect prerequisite for a microplate reader which in addition helps to increase sample throughput substantially.
+One microplate reader can analyze for example dozens of hundreds of food samples for ingredients, allergens, or toxins.

 Food research is interested in the development and quality assessment of new products.
 A common microplate test determines e.g., the antioxidant capacity of juices from fruits and vegetables or shows how the antioxidant content is affected by novel ways of processing.
 The so called ORAC assay, for Oxygen Radical Absorbance Capacity, measures the presence of Reactive Oxygen Species (ROS).
 The production of ROS is reduced by antioxidant molecules and with it the signal intensity.
 This assay was e.g. applied in the following application note for the antioxidant capacity determination in plant samples and food products.
 Alternatively to the ORAC assay, the AOP-1 assay offers an antioxidant assay approach that allows to study antioxidant in living cells.
 ROS generation can also be monitored with luminescent assays, like shown in this application note demonstrating the performance of Promega’s ROS-GloTM assay using the VANTAstar.
 The luminescent ABEL antioxidant assay measures vitmamin C type antioxidants.